Home > On PM Motor > How to Deal with the No-load State of Permanent Magnet Synchronous Motor?

 Energy Storage Systems

-• Purpose: Integrating energy storage systems, such as batteries or supercapacitors, helps stabilize power output during no-load conditions.
-These systems act as buffers, smoothing out fluctuations in power supply.
+• Function: Energy storage systems, like batteries or supercapacitors, should be integrated to stabilize power output in no-load conditions.
+These systems work as a buffer to dampen the fluctuation in power supply.

-• Example Application: A solar power generation facility can use energy storage systems to manage the fluctuations caused by PMSMs.
-By storing excess energy and releasing it as needed, these systems ensure a consistent and reliable power supply to the grid, even when the motors are not under load.
+• Example Application: Energy storage systems can be used in conjunction with PMSMs for the stabilization of a solar power generation facility.
+The systems store excess energy and release it when needed, hence providing a steady and reliable supply to the grid when the motors are not under load.

 Variable Frequency Drives (VFDs)